Worm Gearing

 Speed effect: The coefficient increases with worm speed increasing

-11.13 Oil cooler power (inside/outside) if used
+11.18 Oil cooler power (inside / outside) if is used

 In gearboxes where the loss heat is higher (higher power, lower efficiency), natural cooling is often insufficient and additional oil cooling must be used in the form of an external oil cooler or a cooling worm in the gearbox.
-This line shows the loss power necessary to achieve the required temperature [11.9].
-If additional cooling is not required, the value is zero.

-If oil-spray lubrication is selected [2.6], the volume of oil supplied by the pump can be proposed in this section.
+If oil-spray lubrication is selected [2.6, 11.1], the volume of oil supplied by the pump can be proposed in this section.

-11.15 Use of oil cooler
+11.24 Use of oil cooler

 Specify in this line whether or not an oil cooler is used.
 Oil cooler application has an effect on the temperature difference of the lubrication oil.

-11.16 Temperature difference of the lubrication oil
+11.25 Temperature difference of the lubrication oil

 It is the difference of temperatures between oil drawn by the pump and sprayed oil.